DigiBP/digibp-saentis/README.md

 ## Methodology and approach

 The present project was approached according to the KISS (keep it simple, stupid) principle.
 With the KISS principle, a simple solution can be sought to solve a required problem.
 In addition to the KISS principle, the project team has chosen the agile approach to ensure the development and finalization of the project.

+### Design approach
+Already after the first lesson, we could execute the first workflow.
+Although it was not very rich in functionality, it was a valuable experience and thought the group the new technologies.
+First documentation and design plans were drawn, and first tests were executed.
+Every lecture followed this principle: Every lesson in class was one complete iteration or development sprint.

+### Collaboration
+Git version control system was used in order to work collaborative on the project.
+The GitHub platform enabled storage of the development artefacts, documentation and test management.
+### Testing
+In order to minimalize defects, many functional tests were carried out.
+We created test-cases from an external view (black box) as well as testing every decision path.
+Detected issues were tracked with the Github issue management system.

 ## Incident Process Idea - Process Description (Incident Management Workflow)
 This chapter describes the basic idea behind the incident process we have selected.
+### Process Summary
+We have implemented an incident management process.
+The incident management system is run by a fictional company “Säntis Corporation” and incidents are filed by customer of Säntis – both, external and internal.
+Incident managers working for Säntis work on resolving these issues.
+We have three main strategies to open a ticket:
+* e-Mail: Send an e-Mail to the support address and automatically a process is triggered
+* Web form: Fill out the web-form describing the ticket
+* Camunda: Create the issue directly in Camunda.
+For example, issues received by phone can then directly entered Note that these medias are all bound to the process engine by a REST interface and therefore could be easily extended by further channels.

+The communication with the user is then always by e-Mail.
+In case the incident identified is critical, which concerns a larger user base, a tweet is sent out, in order to quickly inform customers, that Säntis is working on resolving the issue.
+This should reduce the amount of similar issues received.

+Status report on the ticket is provided by a reporting suite.
+Two general views are provided: The internal view, for ticket managers and their supervisors, giving an overview for all tickets and a personal view for the customer, where he may consult his ticket status.
+### Process Description

 For this project we have adhered to the ITIL incident management standard.
 We have focused on the following four sub-processes.